airKlizz/go-interview-2/README.md

 }
 ```

-We can imagine multiple adapters of the `Server` port: a http server, a CLI, a website.
+We can imagine multiple adapters of the `Server` port: an HTTP server, a CLI, a website.

 To make the link between the driving and the driven ports, we have the controller service: